nanyahill/cs-fundamentals-guide/README.md

-# coding-interview-resources
+# cs-fundamentals-guide
-Resources to help prepare for coding interviews.
+A reference guide to topics in CS fundamentals.

 ### This repository is a work in progress